DigiPie/digidocs/docs/R/vectors.md

-# R Basics / Vectors and subsetting
+# R / Vectors and subsetting
 This section covers vector manipulation and specific access of entries in a vector via subsetting.

 ## Creating vectors